College of Education

 Prerequisite: ED 550 with C or better

-ED 558, STRATEGIES FOR TEACHING WELLNESS AND FINE ARTS, 2 Credits
+ED 558, METHODS FOR TEACHING HEALTH, WELLNESS, AND FINE ARTS, 3 Credits

-Exploration of recent trends and research-based practices in the teaching of wellness, physical education, and fine arts.
-Includes strategies, assessments, special needs, integrating curriculum through developmentally appropriate practices, content standards, and the value of developing holistic learners though an effective wellness and fine arts program.
+Explores recent trends and research-based practices in the teaching of health, wellness, and fine arts.
+Includes strategies, assessments, special needs, integrating curriculum through developmentally appropriate practices, content standards, and the value of developing holistic learners through an effective health, wellness, and fine arts program.

 Available via Ecampus